makinacorpus/corpus-solr/README.rst

 ===========================================================================
-Exemple of a generic tilestream(nodejs) deployment with salt/makina-states
+Exemple of a generic solr(jetty) deployment with salt/makina-states
 ===========================================================================

 .. contents::